 Yeperenye / Emily and Jessie Gaps Nature Park in the East McDonnell Ranges is a short drive from Alice Springs.
 Both are significant cultural sites to Eastern Arrernte people for the Song Line which winds its way through central Australia.
 Yeperenye is the Arrernte word for caterpillar which references the Dreamtime story related to the McDonnell Ranges.

-An 8.3km long ‘dreaming trail’ links the two gaps and is suitable for walkers or cyclists and is wheelchair accessible for the first 500m from Emily Gap carpark.
+An 8.3km long ‘dreaming trail’ links the 2 gaps and is suitable for walkers or cyclists and is wheelchair accessible for the first 500m from Emily Gap carpark.
 Look out for desert flowers, long-nosed dragons, whistling kites, brown falcons or honeyeaters.
 Emily Gap is a registered sacred site and has a large painting depicting the caterpillar dreaming.

 Visit the colourful Ochre Pits